Hello!

 Our aim is to substantially meet our energy, food, water and waste requirements from our smallholding.
 Furthermore, to provide a healthy and ecologically sound environment in which visitors can learn from our experiences.
 We show how it is possible to live in a more sustainable manner without compromising their standard of living.

-We offer our self catering cottage and off grid horse box alongside short practical courses.
-These are based on a variety of ecological themes, as well as offering an ‘off grid experience’ to those seeking to live more self reliantly.
+We offer our self catering cottage alongside open days and offering an ‘off grid experience’ to those seeking to live more self reliantly.
 Furthermore, rising food and energy prices along with recent revelations about the complexity of the modern food chain mean that interest in home food production, and living ‘The Good Life’ are at an all time high.
 We realise that for many people, taking this to the level that we have is not practical, however there are many aspects that they will be able to take away and adapt to fit into their lifestyles.

 Organic food